 In my classes, I start with teaching the Golden Rule not only for its historic significance but also because it reminds us of our heart/mind connection.
 When reviewing the chant, you will see that the gesture associated with "there goes the mind" utilizes two hands in the Kathakamuka mudra.
 One hand pointing to the brain and the other pointing to the heart because it was known thousands of years ago that the heart and mind are inseparable and this 'Rule' reminds us of this fact.

-Respond with a myriad of expressive gestures
+with a myriad of expressive gestures echoing ancient traditions.

-toward a vibrant sense of sensuality,
+your body, mind & spirit toward a vibrant sense of sensuality,

-and a deeper level of well being.
+a deeper level of well being.

-Feel empowered, uplifted.
+empowered, uplifted.

-Experience awakened inner creativity.
+awakened inner creativity.

-Dance in the light of the ancient moon…..
+in the light of the ancient moon…..

 Behind the veils, Intoxicated with love

-I dance the rhythm of this moving world.
+I dance the rhythm

 It’s a drum and arms waving.